HOME — Great Books of Christian Fantasy and Christian Historical Fiction.

 I think the two go together, especially if we’re talking about a medieval setting, to which I admit I’m partial.
 Historical fiction, of course, should be true to history, yet engage us in the same ways as does fantasy.
 When I read I want to be taken to worlds where the rules and cultures are different, where honor and valor matter, and where our hero or heroine is in an epic battle of good against evil.
 That’s my holy Grail.
 Those are the kind of books I want to read.
 And write.
 What follows are my favorites in these and related categories.

-While you’re here, check out my blog on all things Celtic and my book of historical fiction, set in ancient Celtic Ireland at the time of St. Patrick.
+While you’re here, check out my blog on all things Celtic and my book of historical fiction, The Bonfires of Beltane, set in ancient Celtic Ireland at the time of St. Patrick.

 Taliesin, by Stephen R. Lawhead